sythoarich/learngit_pub/gitskills/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 test git edit file.
+switched to a new feature1.
+creating a new branch is quick and simple.
 Creating a new brach is quick.